 The thought of seeing a Rainbow Mountain may sound like something imaginable only in a dream.
 But trekking to Rainbow Mountain in the rain was a nightmare!

-We’re experienced hikers and have done lots of trekking across most of the major mountain ranges across six continents.
+We’re experienced hikers and have done lots of trekking through most of the major mountain ranges across six continents.
 We’ve got caught in torrential downpours and even snowstorms on numerous occasions.
-It’s never fun, but Rainbow Mountain was different.
+It happens and you just gotta take the good with the bad.
+Sure, trekking in cold rain anywhere in the world is never fun, but Rainbow Mountain was different.

 Why?
-Because you run the risk of severe injury due to the horrible trail conditions, piss poor guides, and the 5,200-meter altitude.
+Because you run the risk of severe injury due to a combination of horrible trail conditions, piss poor guides, and the 5,200-meter altitude.

 When it rains on Rainbow Mountain, the trail transforms into a river.
 Even worse, the trail and the surrounding areas turn into one big slippery mud pit.
 It becomes nearly impossible to walk on.
 Even the most surefooted hiker will ultimately fall at some point.

 Ending up on your ass in mud is virtually unavoidable on Rainbow Mountain during and after heavy rains.
-We witnessed almost everyone who was trekking under the horrendous weather conditions fall many, many times.
-We each slipped at least 10 times during the trek down.
+We witnessed almost everyone who was trekking under the bad weather conditions fall many, many times.
+And actually going up was much easier.
+It was going down Rainbow Mountain that we each slipped at least 10 times.

 This leaves you covered in mud from head to toe.
 But of greater concern are the rocks under the mud that you land on.
 Thankfully, we left Rainbow Mountain with only a few bruises.

 Others weren’t so lucky.
 We saw numerous trekkers limping off the trail with what looked like some pretty serious injuries.
-I’m certain there were a few people that ended their day in the hospital.
+There were a few people that ended their day in the hospital.
+Their tour groups headed directly back to Cusco to get them to the hospital.
+No ambulances are around out here.

 The tour agencies and guides don’t care either.
-They want to get paid.
-If a trip is canceled due to weather, that may not happen.
-Departures occur rain or shine.
+They just want to get paid.
+If a trip is canceled due to bad weather, the agencies won’t get paid.
+As a result, departures occur rain or shine.
+Agencies won’t mention the horrors of attempting this trek in the rain because they want your money.
+Simple.

 In our case, it was raining so hard in Cusco that the sewers were all overflowing and the city was even starting to flood a little.
 We thought for sure our trip was being canceled.
 But everyone was loaded up in the tourist vans for the treacherous trek.
 This is irresponsible.

-Being wet from the rain, you’ll also be susceptible to hypothermia in the temperatures that hover around freezing.
+Being wet from the rain, you are susceptible to hypothermia in the temperatures that hover around freezing.
 Many day trippers were only prepared with a thin poncho and a long sleeve shirt.
 That’s not going to cut it.
-They were absolutely drenched.
+They were absolutely drenched and completely freezing.
 To be soaking wet in sub-zero temperatures is not just miserable, it’s dangerous!
+Not to mention the risk of injury when inevitably falling down the steep mud slicks.

 The Rainbow Mountain Trail Badly Needs Repair